-After playing two full games in less than 48 hours and participating in a vigorous 90-minute practice with the team Monday, DiPietro said he is feeling healthy and anxious to return.
+After playing two full games in less than 48 hours this past weekend and participating in a vigorous 90-minute practice with the team Monday, DiPietro said he is feeling healthy and is eager to return.

-“It’s exciting,” DiPietro said.
-“It feels good to feel like myself again.
-It’s been a long time since I’ve been healthy.
-At this point, it’s just about continuing to get sharp and game-ready.”
+"It's exciting," he said.
+"It feels good to feel like myself again.
+It's been a long time since I've been healthy.
+At this point, it's just about continuing to get sharp and game-ready."

-DiPietro, who has been rehabbing a surgically-repaired knee since August, said he was happy with how his leg responded after the two rehab games he played for Bridgeport this weekend.
-He was also encouraged that he felt healthy enough to participate Monday following the quick turnaround.
+DiPietro, who has been rehabbing a surgically repaired knee since August, said he was happy with how the leg responded after rehab games Friday and Sunday.
+He also was encouraged that he felt healthy enough to participate Monday after the quick turnaround.

-“Obviously if he had any doubts, he wouldn’t have been,” Gordon said.
+"Obviously, if he had any doubts, he wouldn't have been here," Gordon said.

-DiPietro, who was 1-2-0 with a .883 save percentage in four appearances with Bridgeport this season, said it’s difficult to assess how close he is to playing at a level up to his standards.
-Some rust is expected given DiPietro has not played in over a year and has appeared in only five games since March 2008.
+DiPietro, who was 1-2-0 with an .883 save percentage in four appearances for Bridgeport, said it's difficult to assess how close he is to playing at a level up to his standards.
+Some rust is expected, given that DiPietro has not played in more than a year and has appeared in only five games since March 2008.

-With conditioning stints in the American Hockey League now behind him, only his return to NHL remains.
-Given how long it has taken for him to get to this point, DiPietro is still hesitant to feel any twinge of relief.
+Considering how long it has taken for him to get to this point, DiPietro, 28, said he's still hesitant to feel relief.